Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Yeah.

-In an attempt to prevent same-sex unions in australia the howard
+In an attempt to prevent same-sex unions in Australia,

-passed the parliament on the 13th of august 2004 and went into effect on the day it received royal
+The amendment passed the Parliament on the 13th of August 2004 and went into effect on the day it received Royal Ascent, the 16th.

 Yeah.